Algorithm Landscape

 Network Statistics

-Goal: Characterize network structure at the global, layer, or node level.
+Goal: Characterize network structure at the global, layer, or node level without committing to a specific downstream task.
+These checks help validate data quality before heavier modeling.

 When to Use